List of lawsuits involving Tesla, Inc.: Reselling "lemon" cars

-In 2018, Tesla was accused of reselling defective "lemon" cars in the U.S.; Tesla denied the claim.
+In February 2018, Tesla was accused of reselling defective "lemon" cars in the U.S.; Tesla denied the claim.
 On December 11, 2018, the case was ordered to arbitration.
 In March 2022, the case was dismissed by the court.
 In Norway in 2018, Tesla buyers have gone to court with the claim that they had been sold cars with defects, and Tesla bought back the car.

 Software copyright infringement

 In May 2018, it was reported that Tesla had for five or six years been using other people's copyrighted software unlawfully, specifically engaging in GPL violations.
 The Software Freedom Conservancy reportedly alerted Tesla to the issue repeatedly, but only in 2018 did Tesla begin to remedy its non-compliance with the software's license terms.

 Martin Tripp leak and hacking

 In June 2018, Tesla employee Martin Tripp leaked information that Tesla was scrapping or reworking up to 40% of its raw materials at the Nevada Gigafactory.
 Tripp was fired after allegedly confessing.
 On June 20, 2018, Tesla filed a civil lawsuit in Nevada against Tripp, accusing him of hacking the automaker and supplying sensitive information to unnamed third parties.
 Tripp then filed a lawsuit against Tesla and claimed Tesla's Security team gave police a false tip that he was planning a mass shooting at the Nevada factory.
 By June 27, 2018, Tesla had been granted subpoenas compelling several companies that may be storing data for the former employee, including Apple, Microsoft, Google, Facebook and Dropbox to surrender any such data.
 Also in late June 2018, the ex-employee reacted by attempting to crowd-fund $500,000 for his legal defense and counter-suit.
 The court ruled in Tesla's favor on September 17, 2020.